Keremane Shivarama Hegde: Contributions

-Hegde's contributions include search and encouragement of best talents, performing of traditional episodes, a very effective and multidimensional depiction of a character of the Prasanga (the ‘act’) and extension of Yakshagana to wider geographical area.
+Hegde's contributions include search and encouragement of best talents, performing of traditional episodes, an effective and multidimensional depiction of a character of the Prasanga (the ‘act’) and extension of Yakshagana to wider geographical area.
 He was famous for the wit in his dialogues and also for slow and vivid revealing of the character in a Prasanga ('Act' or story) which is scarce in current performances.

 He also used Yakshagana as a medium in the propagation of India’s freedom movement.
 The Yakshagana Mandali, founded by him, has proved its dynamic existence, by giving performances in various parts of the state, country and abroad.
 His life and contributions became a subject of research in Yakshagana.
 Beside stage direction and delineation of characters, Keremane Shivarama Hegde showed his skills in organisational abilities too.
 When he realised that the Yakshagana art will not survive solely on the support of the temple precincts, he established the idea of a professional troupe to promote the Yakshagana.

 He was awarded by Central Sangeeth Nataka Academi, New Delhi (1970) and Karnataka State Award (1965) for his outstanding achievements in Yakshagana.
 He made many sacrifices and saw ups and downs in life at the cost of his passion, his organisation and his cultural journey.
 His life is an inspiration behind journey of our institution.

 His autobiography “Nenapina Rangasthala” was published as a book by the Akshara Prakashana, Heggodu in the year 1996.